dominicbates/football-score-predictor/README.md

 Contains the `PoissonRegressor` class, which can be used, along with a config file, to train a Poisson GLM, predict expected goals, and also calculate a pdf of goals

+### 3. regressor.py
+Runs a series of steps in order to extract production data, fit a model, and output a final dataframe for use in dashboard/web app

 ### To Do:

-1. Create score predictor function (randomly sample two pdfs and compute socre probabilities + win/draw/loss probability) - think about where this should go
+1. Create score predictor function (randomly sample two pdfs and compute socre probabilities + win/draw/loss probability) - think about where this should go (done?)
 2. Add negative binomial option to regression class (rename GoalsRegressor) and add to random draw / score predictor function (self.method = 'poisson' or 'negative_binomial')
-3. Can we make pdf calculation exsct, rather than a random sample
+3. Can we make pdf calculation exsct, rather than a random sample?
 4. Create model validation approach (training/test sets)
 5. Improve model performance (features, time window, test/train validation)
 6. Investigate covariance between two teams scores